aclark4life/setup-macos/README.rst

 **In just a few easy steps!
 (Kidding… never easy enough, but not too bad either.)**

 First, install Homebrew. `Homebrew <https://brew.sh>`_ is "The Missing Package Manager for macOS (or Linux)".
-Install seemingly unlimited number of useful softwares with it.
+With it, you can easily install a seemingly endless amount of useful softwares with it.

 Homebrew
 --------